Link Search Menu Expand Document

 Choosing between RStudio and Posit Cloud

-- Use this option if you use a Mac or a PC for which you can install software.
-Do both of the following steps:
+2. Use this option if you use a Mac or a PC for which you can install software.
+Do all 3 of the following steps:

-- Download and install RStudio Desktop.
+3. Download and install RStudio Desktop.
 RStudio provides a nice user interface to R. R itself is much more difficult to use without such an interface, and RStudio is very good!
 Installation should be easy if you use Windows, MacOS, or (standard) Linux.
-If you use a Chromebook, you won’t be able to install it and will have to use one of the online options.
+If you use a Chromebook, you won’t be able to install it and will have to use the online option.

 Getting Started